U.S. considers significant Afghanistan troop withdrawal: officials

 WASHINGTON (Reuters) - President Donald Trump is considering significantly drawing down troops from Afghanistan, two U.S. officials told Reuters on Thursday, in the latest sign his patience is thinning both with America’s longest war and overseas military interventions, generally.

-Shortly after the officials spoke, Defense Secretary Jim Mattis said that he was quitting so that Trump could have a Pentagon chief more aligned with the president’s views.
+Shortly after the officials spoke, Defense Secretary Jim Mattis said he was quitting so that Trump could have a Pentagon chief more aligned with the president’s views.

 Mattis has argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.
 He also opposed the U.S. troop withdrawal from Syria that Trump announced on Wednesday, a move that has bewildered allies and triggered harsh reaction from Republican allies in Congress.

-The Pentagon declined comment on Afghanistan.
+The Pentagon declined to comment on Afghanistan.

-Garrett Marquis, a spokesman for the National Security Council, said that the White House was not going to comment “on future strategic developments.”
+Garrett Marquis, a spokesman for the National Security Council, said the White House would not comment “on future strategic developments.”

 The U.S. officials, who spoke on condition of anonymity, said thousands of the 14,000 troops could be sent home as a result of the deliberations, the disclosure of which could undermine peace efforts with the Taliban.